Dec 13 2015

 As an aside, I heard a lovely story about a retiring brain surgeon who, when asked what he would do next, said, “Oh, I think I’ll write a book.”
 One of his dinner companions, a female author in her fifties, laughed and said.
 “I hope you will.
 I can’t wait to read it.
 When I retire I intend to try my hand at brain surgery.”

 So how hard can it be to write a book?
 I’ve lost track of the number of times I’ve told classes and students that it’s not really that hard, if you’re prepared to give up a year or two of your life to write one.
 Writing’s easy, I tell people.
 A year, perhaps two years of donkey work and you’ll have written a first draft of some description.
 After that, you start rewriting it for Draft Two, and it’s it’s the re-writing that will kill you.
-The constant repetition and redrafting, reconstructing and refurbishing and rebuilding and reformatting and re-envisioning and revising in what often seems like a never ending fight to get your story absolutely right and ensure that it’s the best, must utterly authentic manuscript you are capable of generating at this stage of your life and career.
+The constant repetition and redrafting, reconstructing and refurbishing and rebuilding and reformatting and re-envisioning and revising in what often seems like a never ending fight to get your story absolutely right and ensure that it’s the best, most utterly authentic manuscript you are capable of generating at this stage of your life and career.
 And I’m sometimes asked, “Is that necessary?
 Does it absolutely have to be that difficult?”
-The answer to that is simple: “No, it doesn’t, if you don’t care about getting published.”
+The answer to that question, though, is simple: “No, it doesn’t, if you don’t care about getting published.”

 If you do care about publication, though, there’s a different, self-evident answer.
 Twenty years ago, before the Internet and the self-publishing craze, the statistical, industry odds against any manuscript ever being published were 30,000 to one.
 In other words, for every manuscript that actually made it into publication, 29,999 were deemed unpublishable.
 For commercial publishers, that has not changed.
 The odds against publication by a legitimate publishing house have, in fact, increased now that everyone in the world thinks they’re capable of writing a book.
 In truth the Big Question in the publishing world, asked by agents and publishers alike upon first eyeing a new manuscript, is not, “Have I found the next Shakespeare or Victor Hugo?”
 It is, “Can I make money off this?”
 And that brings me to my second piece of advice to the wannabee author: